CapricanDRJ/HadesStarCommunityData/docs/corp/9f978f9cca690b76981d538d63260cd39d51427e5d69412113ccad02cc7cac2d/index.md

 ```
 We are BSO, the oldest and largest conglomerate in HS!
+BlackStar Or
-BlackStar Order, Final, TS, UG, AN, Dau, Proph, Soy, BSO Acad & Obs.
-Working together to excel!
+der, Final, TS, UG, AN, Dau, Proph, Soy, BSO Acad & Obs.
+Working tog
+ether to excel!}
 ```
 ### [Discord](https://discord.gg/YTaYrhy)
 ### Whitestar Bonus ❌